nmilo/rubac-service/README.md

 Core method ```validate(User $user, BaseRequest $request)``` with takes User and Request objects.

 ## RUBAC Middleware
-Laravel Middleware that uses RUBAC Service and either allows request to continiue or returns an error message.
+Laravel Middleware that uses RUBAC Service and either allows request to continue or returns an error message.
+To enable that middleware on route add ```rubac``` to middleware group.

 ## Security of expression evaluation